arcadia168/kata-bill-tracking/README.md

 - Use of Thunks
 - More unit testing!
 - End to end tests with Cypress/Nightwatch
-- Talk a real MongoDB
+- Talk a real MongoDB hosted in Mongolab
+- Host on cloud - GCP/AWS/Azure
 - Validation!!!
 Of input fields and sanitization